 - Being transparent in how you handle your customers’ personal information and in what format it is stored.
 You should give customers a choice wherever possible.

-This article was written by Special Counsel, Hayley Bowman and Legal Assistant Meg Ryan.
+This article was written by Special Counsel, Hayley Bowman and Law Graduate Meg Ryan.
 If you have any questions about your obligations when handling personal information or require assistance in reviewing your privacy practices and policies, please contact Hayley Bowman.